 Crossover at 65°C

-When the ambient temperature increases to 65°C (for example, in the case of an engine cover application), lift will occur almost instantaneously.
-This behaviour is often unpredictable to the operator and in some cases proving dangerous.
+However, when the ambient temperature increases to 65°C (for example, in the case of an engine cover application), lift will occur almost instantaneously.
+This behaviour is unpredictable to the operator, in some cases proving dangerous.

-When in the position to mount a damper, should it be rod up or rod down?
-The answer to this is dependent on whether the damper is a compression or extension damper; each one has specific orientations and should be mounted as follows:
+Should dampers be mounted rod up or rod down?
+The answer to this is dependent on whether the damper is a compression or extension damper; each having specific orientations and should be mounted as follows:

 Extension damper and compression damper side by side comparison.
 Extension Damper (Left), Compression Damper (Right).

 Extension dampers should be mounted ‘rod down’ to ensure consistent damping throughout the stroke, if these are mounted ‘rod up’, this will result in little or no damping.